Q: What is AWS Lambda?

 You can use standard tools like Maven or Gradle to compile your Lambda function.
 Your build process should mimic the same build process you would use to compile any Java code that depends on the AWS SDK.
 Run your Java compiler tool on your source files and include the AWS SDK 1.9 or later with transitive dependencies on your classpath.
 For more details, see our documentation.

-Q: What is the JVM environment Lambda uses for execution of my function?
+Q: What is the JVM environment that Lambda uses for executing my function?